The view of Parque Central in Havana from Iberostar Parque central rooftop bar and restaurant, on a bright sunny day.

 If you are not a hotel resident, it is smart to call ahead and book a table, especially on the weekends, to ensure there is space for you and your company.
 This rooftop is popular.

-You can also book a «Day Pass» on the rooftop of the Gran Manzana.
-For a non-resident price, you can spend the day (until 7 p.m.) chilling by the pool while the city noise below is barely noticeable.
+For a non-resident price, you can spend the day from morning until 7 p.m. chilling by the pool while the city noise below is barely noticeable.

 On the same floor, you also find the Gran Manzana Spa, where you can book treatments and enjoy the facilities even as a non-resident at the hotel.

-2. Hotel Inglaterra Rooftop Bar & Restaurant
+3. Hotel Inglaterra Rooftop Bar & Restaurant

 View of Parque Central in Havana from the rooftop terrace at Inglaterra Hotel.

-The Inglaterra is an «institution» in the Cuban capital, situated at the crossing points between Old and Central Havana.
+The Inglaterra is an ยซinstitutionยป in the Cuban capital, situated at the crossing points between Old and Central Havana.

 Once considered one of the most famous hotels both in Cuba and the world, the Inglaterra attracted important people and famous people from all over the globe.